Free Magazine Publisher Business Plan

 4.2 Industry Analysis

 There are approximately 2,900 book and magazine publishers in the United States.
 The last economic census indicates that the industry generates gross receipts in excess of $22 billion dollars a year.
 Publishers also employ more than 91,000 people, and provide average annual payrolls of $3.7 billion dollars.
 This trend is expected to increase as the number of writers that are opting to use self publishing services is increasing.
 The Internet has allowed many writers that would not normally have access to self-publishing businesses, the ability to print and sell copies of their work as they are ordered.
 The industry has also changed significantly because of the Internet.
 There are now a number of magazines that operate solely through online media content.
-Denver Life Magazine intends to fully engage and embrace the Internet as an additional source of readership and advertising sales.
+The Magazine intends to fully engage and embrace the Internet as an additional source of readership and advertising sales.

 4.3 Customer Profile